tarunsk/eecs398-flask-sample/Readme.md

 ## Setup

 ### Requirements
-This application is written in [Python 2.7.13](https://www.python.org/downloads/) and uses `virtualenv` to manage a virtual environment.
+This application is written in [Python 3.7.0](https://www.python.org/downloads/) and uses `virtualenv` to manage a virtual environment.
 To install `virtualenv`:
 ```
-$ pip install virtualenv
+$ pip3 install virtualenv
 ```